andresrs/opinions-assemble/README.md

 # opinions-assemble
-> A server app that allows registering attendies to an assembly and facilitates voting for motions presented.
+> A server app that allows registering attendees to an assembly and facilitates voting for motions presented.

 A server app that allows registering attendees to an assembly and facilitates voting for motions presented.